jayanthkoushik/alphanet/paper/sections/2_relwork.md

 modifying networks, they create entirely new networks exclusively from training samples[@2013.Ng.Socher; @2015.Salakhutdinov.Ba;
 @2016.Han.Noh].
-In contrast, AlphaNet only combines existing classifiers, without having to create new classifiers or networks from scratch.
+In contrast, AlphaNet only combines existing classifiers, without having to create new classifiers or train networks from scratch.

 ## Classifier or feature composition {#sec:relwork:composition}